deuterium-cloud/code-challenge-04/README.md

    | two@wog.io | Bright Wizard  | d6608669-4332-4575-b8b1-5e3922ef4f12 |

 5. Every Character has Items attached.
 For example, Karl Franz has mighty warhammer named 'Ghal Maraz'
-6. Also, with tokens, Users can access <b>Combat Service<b> and start the fight
+6. Also, with tokens, Users can access <b>Combat Service</b> and start the fight

 ---